 Vehicle Technology Simulation and Analysis Tools

-The ADOPT modeling tool predicts consumer demand for different vehicle types based on income distribution and other demographic attributes in a given region.
+The ADOPT modeling tool estimates vehicle technology improvement impacts on future U.S. light-duty vehicle sales, energy use, and emissions.
 ADOPT's market predictions have been extensively validated against historical vehicle sales data.
-For more information, refer to this technical paper on ADOPT.

 The DRIVE analysis tool characterizes vehicle operation and produces custom drive cycles at record speed from large amounts of real-world vehicle data gathered via onboard logging devices.

 The FASTSim simulation tool evaluates the impact of technology improvements on vehicle efficiency, performance, cost, and battery life in different vehicle designs—conventional vehicles, hybrid electric vehicles, plug-in hybrid electric vehicles, and all-electric vehicles and use scenarios.

 The Fleet DNA clearinghouse of commercial fleet vehicle operating data provides data summaries and visualizations similar to real-world genetics for medium- and heavy-duty fleet vehicles operating in a variety of vocations.